timkuijsten/mongovi/README.md

 * [MongoDB C Driver] 1.4.0
 * [editline(3)] ships with OS X

-Only tested with OS X 10.11, Ubuntu 12.04 and 14.04.
+mongovi is primarily developed and tested with OS X 10.11 and Ubuntu 12.04.

 ## Installation

+### OS X, Ubuntu 12.04 and 14.04

-OS X ships with editline, on Ubuntu you have to manually install this:
+On Ubuntu you first have to install libedit.

     $ sudo apt-get install libedit-dev

-On OS X 10.11, Ubuntu 12.04 and Ubuntu 14.04, install the mongoc and bson libraries:
+On both OS X and Ubuntu you have to manually install libmongoc and libbson:

     $ curl -LO https://github.com/mongodb/mongo-c-driver/releases/download/1.4.0/mongo-c-driver-1.4.0.tar.gz
     $ sha256sum mongo-c-driver-1.4.0.tar.gz    # only proceed if this checksum matches